-German Jewish composer Berthold Goldschmidt was born in Hamburg on 18 January 1903, and, whilst studying philosophy at the University of Hamburg, was encouraged as a composer by Ferruccio Busoni.
+German Jewish composer Berthold Goldschmidt was born in Hamburg on 18 January 1903, and, whilst studying philosophy at Hamburg University, was encouraged as a composer by Ferruccio Busoni.
 He studied composition with Franz Schreker at the Berlin Hochschule für Musik.
 He also studied conducting and coached the choir for the first performance of Schoenberg's Gurre-Lieder.

 Goldschmidt won the 1925 Mendelssohn Prize for his Passacaglia, Op 4, and in 1932 his opera Der gewaltige Hehnrei received its first performance in Mannheim.